 Sure – Just remember the USCIS website is not always the most current info and is not designed to help you find the BEST legal option.

-To review the eligibility requirements for DACA applications, as well as the documents you will need to submit the application, please check the USCIS FAQ website.
+To review the eligibility requirements for DACA applications, as well as the documents needed to submit the application, please check the USCIS FAQ website.

 The Goal – Find Other Options for Dreamers